top of page

 Caffeine blocks adenosine, the brain chemical that builds sleep pressure.
 Even if you fall asleep after caffeine, sleep quality may be reduced.

-Caffeine can remain in the system 6–10 hours.
+Caffeine has a half-life of about 5-6 hours for most people, though it varies.
 Many people benefit from stopping caffeine after 1–2 PM.

 Alcohol